 A. DISCIPLINARY WARNING—An official written reprimand that includes a warning that further violations of the Code of Non-Academic Conduct will result in more serious sanctions.

 B. DISCIPLINARY PROBATION—A temporary status for a period to be established by the board, during which the student’s standing within the University is in question.
 Additional violations during the probationary period may result in suspension or dismissal.
-The dean of students will typically notify parent(s) or guardian(s) of students placed on disciplinary probation.
+The dean of students will typically notify parent(s) or guardian(s) of students placed on disciplinary probation by letter.